Bevan French: 2019

 On 27 July, French signed a two-year contract with Super League side Wigan Warriors.

-French made his debut appearance for Wigan against Hull KR coming off the bench in a 36-18 victory.
+French made his debut appearance for Wigan against Hull KR coming off the bench in a 36–18 victory.

 2020

-French played in the 2020 Super League Grand Final for Wigan which the club lost 8-4 against St Helens.
-With the scores at 4-4 and less than ten seconds on the clock, St Helens attempted a long range field goal which hit the right hand upright.
-The ball bounced past French and came into the hands of Jack Welsby who scored the winning try of the game.
+French played in the 2020 Super League Grand Final for Wigan, which the club lost 8–4 against St Helens.

 2021

-After missing the opening three rounds of the 2021 Super League season, French returned for Wigan's round 4 match and scored two tries in a 22-12 victory over Castleford.
+After missing the opening three rounds of the 2021 Super League season, French returned for Wigan's round 4 match and scored two tries in a 22–12 victory over Castleford.

 French injured his hamstring in the round 7 match against Salford.
-French was initially ruled out for twelve weeks with a torn hamstring.
-Wigan later put out a statement, on 28 June, clarifying that French’s injury was worse than first expected.
-He was ruled out for the 2021 Super League season and would return to Australia, to be with family during his rehabilitation.
-At the same time, French triggered a clause in his contract meaning that he would remain at the club for the 2022 season.
+He was initially ruled out for twelve weeks with a torn hamstring.
+Wigan later put out a statement, on 28 June, clarifying that French's injury was worse than first expected.
+He was ruled out for the rest of the 2021 Super League season and would return to Australia to be with family during his rehabilitation.
+At the same time, French triggered a clause in his contract, meaning that he would remain at the club for the 2022 season.

 2022

 On 28 May, French played for Wigan in their 2022 Challenge Cup Final win over Huddersfield.

-In round 15 of the 2022 Super League season, French scored a hat-trick in Wigan's 30-12 victory over Salford.
+In round 15 of the 2022 Super League season, French scored a hat-trick in Wigan's 3012 victory over Salford.

-In round 18, French scored two tries for Wigan in a 20-18 loss against St Helens at Magic Weekend.
+In round 18, French scored two tries for Wigan in a 2018 loss against St Helens at Magic Weekend.

-The following week, French scored a Super League record seven tries in Wigan's 60-0 victory over Hull F.C. to overtake the six tries that Lesley Vainikolo scored against coincidentally Hull F.C. in 2005.
+The following week, French scored a Super League record seven tries in Wigan's 60–0 victory over Hull F.C. to overtake the six tries that Lesley Vainikolo scored against Hull F.C. in 2005.

-In round 21, French scored a hat-trick in Wigan's 46-4 victory over Hull Kingston Rovers.
+In round 21, French scored a hat-trick in Wigan's 464 victory over Hull Kingston Rovers.

-In round 24, French scored another hat-trick in Wigan's 52-6 victory over Toulouse Olympique.
+In round 24, French scored another hat-trick in Wigan's 526 victory over Toulouse Olympique.
 On 4 September, French made the Super League dream team.
 French finished the regular season with 33 tries in 23 appearances for Wigan.

-On 20 September 2022, Wigan confirmed that French had signed a new two-year contract with the club, keeping him at the club until 2024.
+On 20 September 2022, Wigan confirmed that French had signed a new two-year contract, keeping him at the club until 2024.